jonryanedge/tf-devops-aws-cdk/README.md

 # AWS CodePipeline for Infrastructure as Code (IaC) with Terraform

 Deploying this CDK stack will create an AWS CodePipeline using a CodeBuild project and a CodeCommit repo for hosting Terraform code that builds AWS infrastructure.
-Terraform state is managed separately using an S3 bucket and DynamoDb table.
+Terraform state is managed separately using a DynamoDB table and S3 Bucket.
 The CDK app produces outputs after completion that make transitioning to the Terraform build seamless.

 ## Prerequisites